TZstatsADS/Fall2018-Proj1-claudialeee/README.md

 Term: Fall 2018

-+ Projec title: A Simple Guide to What Makes You Happy
++ Projec title: What made you happy today?
 + This project is conducted by Zhirong Li

 + Project summary: This analysis first uses topic modeling to find topics making people happy.
 Then it divides people into different groups and analyzes happniess reasons for different groups by using heatmap, WordCloud and othre visualization methods.
 In conclusion, when self-actualization needs, esteem needs, belongingness needs and love needs are satisfied, people are happy.
 Most people care about friend and time they have.
 At the same time, happiness reason varies by age, gender, marital, parenthood and country.